puf/puf.io/notes/posts/Astro SSG redirects.md

 )}
 ```

-So: if the post is a redirect (based on the props we set earlier) this renders the `refresh` meta-header that we saw before [^5].
+So: if the slug is a redirect (based on the props we set earlier) this renders the `refresh` meta-header that we saw before [^6].

 ---

+This post has shown how I handle incoming redirects inside the frontmatter of my Markdown content files here on [puf.io](/).
+Feedback?
+Questions?
+Reach me through the social links at the top of the page.

 There is an open feature request to add [Manageable redirects in front-matter (#627)](https://github.com/withastro/roadmap/discussions/627) to Astro directly too, but I didn't feel like waiting.

 ---

 [^1]: There is also documentation on [dynamic redirects](https://docs.astro.build/en/guides/routing/#dynamic-redirects), but I didn't try those.
 [^2]: If you have a dynamic web server, it'd do this by returning HTTP status code 301.
 This won't work for GitHub Pages though, as the site is completely static there, but we'll have a look at an alternative solution below.
 [^3]: Look at that - I never realized that frontmatter like this is actually YAML. 🤯
 [^4]: Now that I know this is YAML, I finally understand why I can use both inline arrays (like here) and the one-item-per-line format.
 See [How to represent arrays in YAML](https://www.educative.io/answers/how-to-represent-arrays-in-yaml) if this is new to you (too).
+[^5]: In fact, the other values should probably be in `props` instead of `params` 😬.
-[^5]: Oops, I actually don't return all of the information that Astro itself does.
+[^6]: Oops, I actually don't return all of the information that Astro itself does.
 The redirects work, but maybe that's why Google Search Console is still yelling at me. 🤔